 Claustrophobia affects tens of thousands of people in the UK alone.
 It can cause many problems within your life, especially when it comes to flying.
-As part of BlogVember, we thought it would be interesting to explore this and speak to the people it affects everyday.
+With this in mind, and our focus on highlighting Mental Health and Travel, we thought it would be interesting to explore this and ask people who struggle with claustrophobia on a plane.

 Having a fear of flying and having claustrophobia are two different things which are often confused.
 A fear of flying is being scared of the plane crashing resulting in injury or death.
 A claustrophobe isn’t necessarily worried about this – they are more anxious that the doors won’t open at the end of the flight or the exits will be blocked with slow moving passengers.

-She explains how before plane journeys, she will panic “three times a day” for up to a week before the flight about being shut in.
+She explains how before embarking on a plane journey, she will panic “three times a day” for up to a week before the flight about being shut or trapped in the plane.
 She says she often has nightmares and wakes up thinking about the situation.

 If you do suffer from claustrophobia and are planning a flight, here are a few of our ideas on how to make the journey a little more comfortable!

 Here at Airport Parking Shop, we completed a quick survey to see how people feel the day before a flight.
 A few members of staff explained how they are worried about getting to the airport on time, their onwards journey or remembering to pack everything they need.
 Others said they didn’t have a problem with flying and found it an easy process.
-However, the overall reaction was even a small worry seems bigger when you are going on a plane, which, when 34,643,245 people flew with British Airways in 2014 alone, probably implies that most people at the airport are worrying just as much!
-(Source: statista.com)
+However, the overall reaction was even a small worry seems bigger when you are going on a plane, which, when you think that on average 47 million people fly with just British Airways a year, probably implies that most people at the airport are worrying just as much!

 “Although it would seem airports have improved their services, I would love to know whether the airport will become a completely easy and relaxed environment in the coming decades.
 I suppose, we’ll have to wait and see!”